michael2012z/BitBible/markdown/KJV/files/Deut.md

 11. And seest among the captives a beautiful woman, and hast a desire unto her, that thou wouldest have her to thy wife;

-12. Then thou shalt bring her home to thine house; and she shall shave her head, and pare her nails;pare: or, suffer to grow: Heb. make, or, dress
+12. Then thou shalt bring her home to thine house; and she shall shave her head, and pare her nails;

 13. And she shall put the raiment of her captivity from off her, and shall remain in thine house, and bewail her father and her mother a full month: and after that thou shalt go in unto her, and be her husband, and she shall be thy wife.